viktorlott/penum/README.md

 ### Use case
+Be able to express by assertion how an enum should look and behave.

 Normally, using a generic in an enum means that it gets applied to the whole enum, and not per variant.
 For example, if I want to specify that all variants should be a `tuple(T)` where T must implement `Copy`, I'd have to specify a generic for all variants:
 ```rust